greg-munro/greg-munro/README.md

 Hello  👋 I'm Greg, a passionate frontend developer with a focus on creating powerful and intuitive user interfaces.
-I specialise in JavacriptScript and React, and I bring experience in end-to-end (E2E) development to ensure a seamless user experience.
-My expertise lies in building dynamic and interactive data analytics dashboards that integrate large datasets from business intelligents tools.
+I specialise in JavaScript and React, and I bring experience in end-to-end (E2E) development to ensure a seamless user experience.
+My expertise lies in building dynamic and interactive data analytics dashboards that integrate datasets from business intelligence tools.

 ## 🛠️ Tech Stack